 3. Set and manage your team's availability

-You can set your team's work hours and work days from the Preferences tab within your Team Settings.
+You can set your team's work hours and work days from the Hours & currency tab within your Team settings.
 Your team's capacity is tied to their work days and hours, so these settings have a direct impact on your reporting.

 Team members who work different hours or days can be marked as Part-time, which allows you to change their individual availability.